BIO 101. General Biology I.3 Credits.

 BIO 399H.
 Honors Research in Biological Sciences.3 Credits.

-This course targets students who are majoring in the biological sciences and are seeking university honors and/or departmental honors.
+This course is designed for biology majors seeking departmental honors and for university honors students majoring in science?or health science-related programs.?
 In this capstone seminar, students participate in in-depth examination of primary research papers.
-The material relates to a central theme chosen by the professor.
+The material relates to a central theme chosen by the instructor.

 Offered: As needed